 Active and deferred members may change their beneficiaries at any time.
 All beneficiary changes must be made in writing; changes cannot be made over the phone.
 To change your beneficiary(ies), complete the ACERA Active or Deferred Member Beneficiary Designation Form.

 Retired members should consult Protecting Your ACERA Beneficiaries.

 How to Ensure Your Loved Ones Are Supported

 Log in to your ACERA Web Member Services account to see who your designated beneficiary is.
-If your beneficiary is not correct or the beneficiary field is blank, designate your beneficiary by completing an Active or Deferred Member Beneficiary Designation Form.
+If your beneficiary is not correct or the beneficiary field is blank, active and deferred members can designate a beneficiary by completing an Active or Deferred Member Beneficiary Designation Form.
 (You can name fund custodians for beneficiaries under age 18 on this form to avoid court appointment.)
 You can mail the completed form to us or QIC it to 22901.